Right Management India Privacy Notice for RightAssess

 ManpowerGroup’s Non-Discrimination Policy

-Users of our Sites and services will not be subject to discriminatory treatment for exercising their privacy rights.
 Please bear in mind that exercising some rights, like erasure, consent withdrawal or your right to object, may affect our ability to carry out and deliver some, or all, of the services you are eligible for.

 Updates to Our Privacy Notice